 Falsifying, altering, or misrepresenting a transcript, grade report, diploma, or any other material relevant to admission, enrollment or academic performance shall be considered an overt act of academic dishonesty.
-This action shall result in denial of admission or enrollment into NAU, or permanent suspension from continuing as a student with the university.
+This

 HARASSMENT AND NON-DISCRIMINATORY POLICY

 1. Purpose of Policy

 - a.
 National American University (NAU) employees and students should be able to work and learn in an environment free from discrimination and harassment.
 The mission of NAU is best accomplished in an atmosphere of professionalism, which in turn is supported by mutual respect and trust.
 NAU expects all employees and students to work toward this goal. - b.
 Discrimination and harassment based on a person's race, color, creed, religion, national origin, sex, sexual orientation, disability, age, genetic information, gender identity, or any other protected class status is strictly prohibited by NAU.